 This type of social forestry is ideal for an individual looking to venture into farm forestry while maintaining the existing agricultural enterprise.
-Agro-forestry offers businesses economic benefits, social benefits and increased productivity as well as the provision of ecological goods and services.
+It also offers businesses economic benefits, social benefits, and increased productivity, as well as the provision of ecological goods and services.

 2. Farm Forestry

-In the farm forestry setup, the objective is to manage trees for a specific purpose within a farming context.
-The common purpose is usually timber plantations on private land, but the setup can be applied to a range of enterprises that are managed in a variety of ways using different parts of the trees.
+The farm forestry setup aims to manage trees for a specific purpose within a farming context.
+The common purpose is usually timber plantations on private land, but the setup can be applied to a range of enterprises that are managed in various ways using different parts of the trees.

-Farm forestry offers many benefits that include shelter and pasture for animals, additional diversified earnings, improved living environments, increase in the capital value of the plantation, improvement, and maintenance of soil and water health, sustainable management of natural resources and increases in biodiversity.
+Farm forestry offers many benefits that include shelter and pasture for animals, additional diversified earnings, improved living environments, an increase in the capital value of the plantation, improvement and maintenance of soil and water health, sustainable management of natural resources, and increases in biodiversity.

 3. Extension Forestry

 Extension forestry is increasingly becoming common in urban centers and most living estates.
-Extension forestry involves the planting of trees on the sides of canals, roads, and railways as well as on wastelands.
-This type of social forestry is beneficial in the creation of forests on the common village lands, panchayat lands, and government wastelands.
+It involves planting trees on the sides of canals, roads, railways, and wastelands.
+This type of social forestry is beneficial in creating forests on the common village lands, panchayat lands, and government wastelands.